DrewCording/TenTalkBot/README.md

 	!move <#Channel> <message ids> - Moves the specified message IDs to the #Channel specified Requires manage_messages permissions
+	!online - Shows RSNs of all players currently online in CC !poll <mins> <question> <opt1> .. <opt 8>
+		Create a poll that lasts for <mins> minutes
+		Up to 8 available options
+		Use reactions to answer
+	!poll_cancel <number>
+		Cancel a specific poll number
+		Users are able to only cancel their own polls Mods/Admins can calcel any poll
-	!online - Shows RSNs of all players currently online in CC !raids - Gives a link to the Level 3 Raids Discord server Supports CCBot use
+	!raids - Gives a link to the Level 3 Raids Discord server Supports CCBot use
 	!rankup.py <@User> - Refresh user stats in Clan Spreadsheet and give new rank to member